knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 **Dataset Structure**

-The dataset is separated into the following files:

-- omg_TrainVideos.csv
-- omg_ValidationVideos.csv
-- DetailedAnnotations (You will receive this data when registering for the challenge)
-- Transcripts (You will receive this data when registering for the challenge)

-Each of the CSV files contain the following information:

-link: The link to access the youtube video
-start:  the timestamp where the video starts
-end: the timestamp where the video ends
-video: the video-id, used to associate the video with the annotations
-utterance: the utterance name, used to associate the video with the annotations
-arousal: the calculated goldstandard of the arousal
-valence: the calculated goldstandard of the valence
-emotionMaxVote: the resulting categorical emotion from voting over all annotations

-For the OMG-Emotion challenge, we will compute the arousal/valence value of a model with the goldstandard of the test set.
-The categorical emotion will not be used for evaluating the model, but could be usefull when designing or training your model.

-The DetailedAnnotations folder contains all the annotations for each utterance.
-Each annotation was made when taking into consideration the video as part of a sequence, so it could be useful to use this additional information when designing your models.

-The Transcripts folder contains all the transcripts for each of the utterance in the dataset.
+The dataset is separated into 10 folders, one with recordings of each listener.
+Each folder contains the recordings of 8 different stories, available as a .mp4 file.
+The order of the stories are described above.
+Each .mp4 file has an associated .csv file with the valence annotations.
+The .csv file contains one annotation per frame.And it is structured as follows:

 **Scripts**

 We provide the following scripts:

-- prepare_data.py: a script used to read, download, cut and organize the dataset.
+- OMG_empathy_extract_faces.py: a script used to extract the faces of the actors and subjects of the dataset.
 - calculateEvaluationCCC.py: a script used to calculate the CCC of the output of a model and the validation set.
 The file with the model's output must be a CSV file containng the following information:

 ```